HamStudy/hamstudy-hambook/general2023/content/Part 2. Operating as a General/Chapter 6. Safety/section 6-1 AC Power and Circuit Protection.md

 Before thinking about what your station needs, it helps to understand what's already available in your home.
 Standard US residential service is **split-phase 120/240V**—the utility delivers 240 volts center-tapped to provide two 120-volt legs.
 This gives you access to both voltages throughout your home:

-- **120-volt circuits**: Standard outlets powering most household items—lamps, televisions, computers, kitchen appliances, phone chargers
+- **120-volt circuits**: Standard outlets powering most household items—lamps, televisions, computers, kitchen appliances, phone chargers.
-- **240-volt circuits**: High-power appliances like electric dryers, ovens/ranges, central air conditioners, water heaters, and EV chargers
+- **240-volt circuits**: High-power appliances like electric dryers, ovens/ranges, central air conditioners, water heaters, and EV chargers.
-- **120/240-volt circuits**: Appliances needing both—like a dryer that uses 240V for the heating element but 120V for the motor and timer, or a range that heats at 240V but runs its clock and lights at 120V
+- **120/240-volt circuits**: Appliances needing both—like a dryer that uses 240V for the heating element but 120V for the motor and timer, or a range that heats at 240V but runs its clock and lights at 120V.

 Most ham stations run happily on standard 120-volt outlets.
 A typical 100-watt HF transceiver draws only 20-25 amps at 12 volts DC, which translates to just a couple of amps from your wall outlet through its power supply.
 Add a computer, monitor, and a few accessories, and you're still well within what a single 15 or 20-amp circuit can handle.